 Dean of Nursing and Health Professions

 Dr. Christy Dryer was promoted to dean of nursing and health professions in September 2012.
-In this position, she is responsible for the overall management and supervision of the associate degree nursing program, licensed practical nursing program, non-credit health care careers programs, exercise science, the Fitness and Wellness Center, and the health and physical education division.
-Since her arrival at Cecil College in 1993, Dryer has been an allied health educator, adjunct nursing faculty member, assistant professor of nursing, and director or nursing and health professions.
+In this position, she is responsible for the overall management and supervision of the associate degree nursing program, licensed practical nursing program, physical therapy assistant program, non-credit health care careers programs, exercise science, the Fitness and Wellness Center, and the health and physical education division.
+Since her arrival at Cecil College in 1993, Dryer has been an allied health educator, adjunct nursing faculty member, assistant professor of nursing, and director of nursing and health professions.
 She has earned a bachelor’s degree in nursing from Indiana University of Pennsylvania, a master’s in nursing from the University of Delaware, and doctor of nursing practice from the University of Maryland.

 David M. Ore

 Dean of Academic Programs